-While both games have a robust PvP system implemented within them they are nonetheless quite different in their execution of the mechanic and how ultimately you will experience the games.
+While both games have a robust PvP system implemented within them, they are nonetheless quite different in their execution of the mechanic and how ultimately you will experience the games.

-On the other hand many players have reported several issues with Elden Ring’s PvP system.
+On the other hand, many players have reported several issues with Elden Ring’s PvP system.
 It’s an obtuse mechanic that aims to reduce the frustration of new players by only allowing PvP to occur if wanted and does not allow for natural instances of it within the game.

-Although you will find your frequent Rivers of Blood clones, but you will also find unique builds centered around special weapons in game and those focusing on the use of a combination of deadly spells.
-The ability to test out and compete with such a variety is what makes Elden Ring’s PvP such an attraction.
+Although you will find your frequent Rivers of Blood clones, you will also find unique builds centered around special weapons in the game and those focusing on using a combination of deadly spells.
+The ability to test out and compete with such a variety makes Elden Ring’s PvP attractive.

 What are the differences in Boss battles?

-For Dark Souls, the boss battles are always the climax to a gauntlet of traps, enemies and platforming challenges.
-These bosses highlight the apex of the creatures that exist within Lordran and require sheer will to overcome.
+For Dark Souls, the boss battles are always the climax to a gauntlet of traps, enemies, and platforming challenges.
+These bosses highlight the apex of the creatures within Lordran and require a sheer will to overcome.

-Elden Ring on the other hand has two types of Boss fights.
-The main story boss fights which are accompanied by an introduction cut scene and the over 100+ side bosses that do not feature a cut scene, but are a challenge nonetheless.
+On the other hand, Elden Ring has two types of Boss fights.
+The main story boss fights are accompanied by an introduction cut scene, and the over 100+ side bosses do not feature a cut scene but are a challenge nonetheless.

 However, therein also lies the two major issues of Elden Ring boss fights.
-The side bosses owing to the fact that they can be encountered in the open world often are either surprisingly easy for you if you’ve thoroughly been exploring, or are insanely difficult if their mechanics are simply not clicking.
+The side bosses because they can be encountered in the open world, often are either surprisingly easy for you if you’ve thoroughly been exploring or are insanely difficult if their mechanics are simply not clicking.

 What are the differences between their story and lore?

-What’s obvious from the get go is that Dark Souls and Elden Ring do not share a single world.
-So their lore and plot-lines will vastly differ from each other.
+What’s obvious from the get-go is that Dark Souls and Elden Ring do not share a single world.
+So their lore and plot lines will vastly differ from each other.

-In Elden Ring you are but another a Tarnished.
+In Elden Ring, you are but another a Tarnished.
 An individual provided the guidance of grace that attempts to repair and obtain the Elden Ring to become Elden Lord.
-On your journey you fight various God-like beings from the get go, Eldritch horrors and defeat legendary creatures both Dragon and Non-Dragon.
+On your journey, you fight various God-like beings from the get-go, Eldritch horrors, and defeat legendary creatures, both Dragon and Non-Dragon.